imqueue/imqueue.com/tutorial/api-service.md

     @types/graphql @types/graphql-relay @types/helmet
 ~~~

-> **NOTE!** It is not principles which stack of technologies you are
+> **NOTE!** It is not principle which stack of technologies you are
 > choosing at this point to build-up API service.
 You may consider to
 > choose Apollo GraphQL server instead, or any other solution you may
 > prefer.
-We just giving the official Facebook's stack over express
+We just give the official Facebook's stack over express
 > with manually selected set of add-ons, but this way is not mandatory.

 Now simply remove `./api/src/Api.ts` service file as we don't need it,
 and remove everything from `./api/index.ts`.
-So we keep all npm scripts
+So, we keep all npm scripts
 from @imqueue boilerplate, they should work OK for us, but we will
 change the contents of a service - now it should launch HTTP server using
 express with configured end-point serving GraphQL requests.